bruth/synapse/README.md

 Hooks
 -----
-An hook provides the necessary components for interfacing with some object.
+A hook provides the necessary components for interfacing with some object.
 As an example, two built-in hooks include interfaces for `jQuery` and `Backbone.Model` objects.
 This means that a `jQuery` object can seamlessly interface with `Backbone.Model` object or with